Audio connection with an intercom via SIP

 Practical use of the event

-Remember that this event, similarly to all other events generated by Ampio API will not be visible to the server.
-Therefore, you cannot create conditions from the event.
+Note, however, that this event, like all events generated by the Ampio API, will not be seen by the server.
+Conditions cannot therefore be created from it.